 - Nearly all of the user workstations were being used by staff.

 "A lot of what transpired in the initial days is nearly entirely a haze for me, but my management will not soon forget the urgency each and every one of the team put in to help get our company back.
 I've trusted Progent for the past 10 years, possibly more, and every time I needed help Progent has come through and delivered as promised.
 This event was a stunning achievement."

 A probable enterprise-killing catastrophe was averted due to top-tier experts, a wide spectrum of subject matter expertise, and close collaboration.
 Although in retrospect the crypto-ransomware virus incident described here would have been identified and stopped with current security technology and best practices, user training, and well designed security procedures for information backup and applying software patches, the fact is that government-sponsored criminal cyber gangs from Russia, North Korea and elsewhere are tireless and represent an ongoing threat.
 If you do get hit by a ransomware attack, remember that Progent's roster of professionals has a proven track record in ransomware virus defense, remediation, and information systems disaster recovery.

 "So, to Darrin, Matt, Aaron, Claude, Jesse, Arnaud, Allen, Tony and Chris (along with others that were helping), thank you for letting me get rested after we got through the first week.
 All of you did an amazing job, and if anyone that helped is in the Chicago area, a great meal is on me!"

 Download the Ransomware Removal Case Study Datasheet

-To read or download a PDF version of this customer case study, please click:
+To review or download a PDF version of this customer case study, please click:

-Progent's Ransomware Incident Recovery Case Study Datasheet.
+Progent's Crypto-Ransomware Recovery Case Study Datasheet.
 (PDF - 282 KB)